jplyer/startup/README.md

 * Added DB for user info.
 * Changed main pages to reflect what the site will be post DB Support.

+# DB Deliverable
+* added a user displayed from DB onto front page
+* wanted to do all users but my code was fighting me all weekend so this is what we get

+# WS Deliverable
+* I can't get this to work the way I want w/o react which I can't use because my computer broke
+* So I implemented the chat ws assignment as a feature